 Staff were aware of the duty of candour requirements to be open, honest and to offer an apology to patients if anything went wrong.
-The practice had a policy which all staff were required to read and apply to their general day to day work.
+The principal dentist gave examples of where this would be applied.

 Staff told us there was an open, no blame culture at the practice.
 They said the principal dentist encouraged them to raise any issues and felt confident they could do this.
 They knew who to raise any issues with and told us the principal dentist was approachable, would listen to their concerns and act appropriately.
-The practice manager discussed concerns at staff meetings and it was clear the practice worked as a team and dealt with issues professionally.
 We saw evidence that incidents that required staff to display duty of candour had been handled in line with expectations.

 The practice held meetings where staff could raise any concerns and discuss clinical and non-clinical updates.
 Immediate discussions were arranged to share urgent information.
-We saw examples of where this had happened.